-5.4.5 Statutory Nuisance
+7.3.2 Statutory Nuisance

 The Team receives over 3,600 service requests last financial year (an increase of 400 from the previous year) and many of these requests relate to statutory nuisance.
 Where the investigation of a complaint reveals that action is required, the Officer will attempt to resolve the issue through advice or mediation, but where this is unsuccessful, a Notice will be served.
+A total of 22 Statutory notices were served in 2015/6, an increase of 7 from the previous year.

 Any works or actions necessary to abate or remedy the statutory nuisance will be monitored and if there is non-compliance, legal proceedings will be instituted or works undertaken in default.
 In cases of accumulations of waste on land, the Section will take action against landowners and occupiers to require its removal, if the person(s) responsible cannot be found.
 Works undertaken in default of any Notice will have an impact on budgets, as some costs for works may not be recoverable.
 The Teams' capacity will have to be reviewed throughout the year and an assessment made on the impact on resources.